On-Demand Sandbox for Storage Snapshots

 Limitations for On-Demand Sandbox for Storage Snapshots

-Before you start using On-Demand Sandbox for storage snapshots, check limitations for Veeam Explorer for Storage Snapshots.
+Before you start using On-Demand Sandbox for storage snapshots, check limitations for Data Recovery from Storage Snapshots.
 For more information, see General Limitations.